ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `UIPointerElementEnter` - Emitted when the UI Pointer is colliding with a valid UI element.
  * `UIPointerElementExit` - Emitted when the UI Pointer is no longer colliding with any valid UI elements.
+ * `UIPointerElementClick` - Emitted when the UI Pointer has clicked the currently collided UI element.
+ * `UIPointerElementDragStart` - Emitted when the UI Pointer begins dragging a valid UI element.
+ * `UIPointerElementDragEnd` - Emitted when the UI Pointer stops dragging a valid UI element.

 ### Unity Events